18 Types of Upholstery Fabric for Perfect Couch Materials

 Natural Upholstery Fabrics

-As the name suggests, these types of fabrics are made from fibers and threads found in nature.
+As the name suggests, these types of fabrics are made from fibers and threads found in nature, though in modern times they can be synthetic or a mixture of both, with either flat or pile weaves.
+Typically you'll be looking at cotton, silk, wool, and rayon upholstery fabric fibers.
 In most cases, they are animal products as well as plant fibers.

 The few most common natural upholstery fabrics are: